What are Fully Depreciated Assets?

 The statutory accounting bodies have laid down guidelines and accounting standards to be followed for an accounting of depreciation and fully depreciated assets.
 Globally as per the recent implementation of the IFRS, it will be mandatory for all the companies to prepare their financials as per the IFRS rules and regulations.

-- IAS 16 and IAS 36 are the accounting standards to be followed with regards to the property, plant & machinery & impairment of the assets.
+- IAS 16 and IAS 36 are the accounting standards to be followed regarding the property, plant & machinery & impairment of the assets.

 - The company also has to disclose the same in the notes to accounts regarding the treatment given to a fully depreciated asset.